-So we asked our readers and here are their recommendations, from heavyweight political biographies to funny TV shows and podcasts about the intricacies of the French language.
+So if you’re looking forward to some down time over the holidays, here are some recommendations for entertainment, from heavyweight political biographies to funny TV shows and podcasts about the intricacies of the French language.

 Love or hate him, few can deny that French President Emmanuel Macron is an interesting character, and his achievement of creating a political party from nothing and ascending to the highest office in the land within two years was quite a feat.

 There are plenty of books about him and modern French politics, but Sarah Jackson recommended Adam Plowright’s book The French Exception: “Macron’s rise is an extraordinary story and the author tells it well.

 “You’ll also learn a lot about France – such as the moment when Macron becomes enraged with a protester because he insists on addressing him with the informal “tu” form.
 I couldn’t put it down.”

 Here at The Local we also enjoyed Sophie Peddar’s book Revolution française, which focuses on his rise to power and early days in office.

 As a foreigner in France, often feeling a little lost, it’s comforting to know that others have been through this before, and some of them have written very funny books about it.

 Stephen Clarke’s classic A Year in the Merde got several recommendations and Jeremy Mercer’s Time was Soft There – a paean to the Paris landmark bookstore Shakespeare & Co – was also recommended.

 Margaret O’Hare suggested: “‘Big Pig, Little Pig’ by Jacqueline Yallop.
 A beautiful read, adored by the Francophiles in my life that I have given it to.
 My husband isn’t a great reader but even he gobbled it up.
 It is both a debunking and a celebration of life in rural France.
 Meat-eating foodies will be enthral to the end.